 Many people think they can invest on their own, and some certainly can.
-But history shows that do-it-yourself investors have consistently underperformed market averages, as the chart illustrates.
+But history shows that do-it-yourself investors have typically underperformed market averages, as the chart illustrates.
 Why?
-They’re human!
 Among other things, people tend to panic when markets decline.
 They often sell, locking in their losses, then wait too long to reinvest, missing the rebound.
 The benefit of the approaches above—all-in-one mutual funds, robo advisors, and one-on-one relationships—is they can help you stay disciplined, helping you achieve your goals, no matter what the markets serve up.

 - You can invest wisely without giving up your nights and weekends.
 Investing doesn’t have to be time consuming.

 - There are 2 basic types of all-in-one mutual funds: target date funds, which are built around a planned retirement date and become more conservative over time, and asset allocation funds, which seek to maintain a constant mix of investments.